Hector1990/trading-agent/README.md

 ### Implementation Details

 We built TradingAgents with LangGraph to ensure flexibility and modularity.
-We utilize `o1-preview` and `gpt-4o` as our deep thinking and fast thinking LLMs for our experiments.
-However, for testing purposes, we recommend you use `o4-mini` and `gpt-4.1-mini` to save on costs as our framework makes **lots of** API calls.
+The default configuration now targets DeepSeek's `deepseek-chat` model for both the deep-thinking and quick-thinking agents so you can get strong reasoning at a predictable cost.
+You can still override the configuration to point at other providers or models if required.

 ### Python Usage